bhisaac/5eFP/5eFP-SRD.md

 **Bludgeoning.** Blunt force attacks—hammers, falling, constriction, and the like—deal bludgeoning damage.

-**Cold.** The infernal chill radiating from an ice devil’s spear and the frigid blast of a white dragon’s breath deal cold damage.
+**Cold.** The elemental chill radiating from an ice mephit’s claws and the frigid blast of a white dragon’s breath deal cold damage.

 **Fire.** Red dragons breathe fire, and many spells conjure flames to deal fire damage.